-Many features which have been retained to date and make mansion blocks very attractive places to live.
-Mansion blocks which have retained the most features tend to be the most sought after.
+Many features have been retained to date and make mansion blocks very attractive places to live.
+Mansion blocks that have retained the most features tend to be the most sought after.

 Mansion blocks are also usually very well managed and maintained meaning the residents don’t have to worry too much about upkeep, it’s usually all included in the service charge.